Benjamin J. Kirby is a writer living in St. Petersburg, Florida. He is also a communications expert, community advocate, and political professional.

 Previous work has also included a top-ten selection in Creative Loafing’s Fiction Contest, has appeared in WordWrights Magazine, a publication of the Argonne House Press, and was published in the George Mason University’s literary magazine Apathy.

-For more than eight years he published an award-winning, nationally-recognized, Newstex-syndicated political blog called The Spencerian.
+For more than eight years he published an award-winning, nationally-acclaimed, Newstex-syndicated political blog called The Spencerian.
 Now defunct, the Florida-based blog covered national and local politics, as well as federal, state and local government.
 Later posts also covered fatherhood and family life in and around the Tampa Bay region.
 The Spencerian was ranked by the Washington Post as one of the best state-based blogs in Florida, and was recognized locally as a must-read.

-Follow him on Twitter, Instagram and Facebook.
+Follow him on Threads, X, Instagram and Facebook.
+His professional background can be found on LinkedIn.